 A modeled hazard – A storm force (or range of forces) that the stakeholder perceives as a risk to the asset, can be quantified such as inundation depth or wind velocity, and is modeled by a numerical storm simulation.

 The threshold(s) – The storm force threshold that when exceeded at the location of concern triggers a consequence according to the stakeholder or other data source.
-For example, winds above 100 mph or flooding above one foot.
+For example, winds above 100 mph or flooding one foot above ground elevation.

 The consequences – The outcomes if the storm force exceeds the threshold at the location of concern according to the stakeholder.

-The approach allows critical facility managers’ expertise about impacts to be integrated in model outputs in the same way that “damage functions” are traditionally utilized to model potential structural or economic damages.
+The approach captures critical facility managers’ expertise about impacts and consequences of damage.
+These are integrated into model outputs that can be viewed in the CHAMP dashboard.
 The concerns collected directly from end-users of the model make outputs directly relevant to emergency managers as they allocate resources and anticipate the challenges of an imminent storm at the Emergency Operations Center (EOC).